 When we reviewed the device we were torn because we were really reviewing two things at once: how the HomePod weighs up as a premium speaker and how it fares as a smart home hub.

-In the former category, the HomePod is excellent, it boasts incredible sound and a very intuitive set-up.
-But in the latter Siri is only middling in its implementation, and the fact that you're not able to break out of the Apple ecosystem for many key functions also rankles.
+In the former category, the HomePod is excellent, as it boasts incredible sound and a very intuitive set-up.
+But in the latter, Siri is only middling in its implementation, and the fact that you're not able to break out of the Apple ecosystem for many key functions also rankles.

 - Read our full review here: Apple HomePod review